Rafaellrx12/projeto-fabrica/README.md

 # Star Wars Website

-### This is a very simple application about the history of star wars characters and a little bit of their history.
+### This is a very simple application about the history of star wars,characters and a little bit of their history.

 # Technologies Used